Roseacre Inquiry Week 2

 He concluded the proposals were "unwise, unsafe, unworkable and indefensible."

-The Inspector asked Ms Leiven about the conditions under which they would use the MOD land.
+The Inspector asked Ms Lieven about the conditions under which they would use the MOD land.
 She said they were not yet finalised.
 He hypothesised about a different government banning fracking and refusing use of the MOD land.
-Ms Leiven said
+Ms

 she did not think that would be lawful, but if it was, then they would simply have to stop the site.
 This turned into quite a long discussion.